Artsrun Hovhannisyan: Military activity

 Since 1997, Hovhannisyan has served in the Armenian Armed Forces.
 After graduating from the university in 2001 and being promoted to a lieutenant, he was appointed as the platoon commander at one of the military bases of the Ministry of Defense.

 The machine gun developed by Artsrun Hovhannisyan.

 In 2002 he was appointed commander of an anti-tank battery in the same military unit; in 2004, he was appointed as the guard commander of a battalion for an airport's technical support.
 From 2010 to 2011, he worked at the Institute of Political Research of Armenia's President's Staff as a military expert.
-In 2012, he worked at Public Relations Center of President of Armenia's.
+In 2012, he worked at Public Relations Center of the President of Armenia.
 In 2012, Hovhannisyan became the press secretary of the Ministry of Defense of Armenia.

 In March 2020, he was appointed as head of the Command and Staff Faculty of the Vazgen Sargsyan Military University.
 In July 2020, he was appointed as head of the HR and Education Department of the Ministry of Defense of the Republic of Armenia.

 From 2010 to 2012 he studied at the International scientific-educational center of the National Academy of Sciences (NAS) with a major in history.
 In 2013 was an applicant of the Institute of History at NAS.
 In 2014, he received the title of a candidate of history.

 While studying at the Military University, he developed a machine gun, which is currently housed in the University Museum.